avalanche-foundation/ACPs/ACPs/255-new-curve-model-for-l1-validator-payg-fee/README.md

 **Early Adoption:** Bootstrap fees (8.5x) reward early validators and fund critical protocol development.

-**Network Effects:** Each new validator reduces per-validator cost (due to Gaussian decay after peak), creating virtuous adoption spiral.
+**Network Effects:** Each new validator reduces per-validator cost (due to L1 multiplier decay), creating virtuous adoption spiral.

 ## Open Questions

 - Should the Base Commission Rate be doubled?
-Or maybe another multipler would be better?
+Or maybe another multiplier would be better?
-- Should the Fee Multiplier start a 50 AVAX, or more, or less?
+- Should the Fee Multiplier start at 50 AVAX, or more, or less?
 How?

 ## Conclusion